Understanding Form 1099 – Some Non-Profit Tips

 Different Types of 1099 Forms

-It is necessary for a particular organization to determine the type of form 1099 that it is required to complete prior to understanding the requirements, the annual submission and the proper cancellation of 1099 information form.
-A brief illustration of the different varieties of forms 1099 within the income type and series associated with each form has been provided below:
+It is necessary for a particular organization to determine the type of form 1099 that it is required to complete prior to understanding the requirements, the annual submission, and the proper cancellation of the 1099 information form.
+A brief illustration of the different varieties of Forms 1099 within the income type and series associated with each form has been provided below:

 · 1099 B – Proceeds from Barter Exchange and Broker Transactions